Diegolusberg/android-guidelines/android_libraries.md

 # Android Libraries

-Adding a third-party library to your project, think that you are doing a high commitment with this library.
-So, think twice before adding it and starting using.
-Some advices to choose a good library:
+Before adding a third-party library to your project, you are doing a high commitment with this library.
+So, think twice before adding and starting using it.
+The advices below, assist to choose a good library:

  - Open-source
    - Open-source libraries has too many advantages over closed ones to list here.
- - Focused to resolve a unique problem
+ - Focused to resolve a specific problem
-   - Try to avoid all-in-one libraries, instead, choose smaller libraries to resolve each problem.
-Choosing a bloated library, if you face any problem, will be harder to fix or replace it.
+   - Try to avoid all-in-one libraries.
+Instead, choose smaller libraries to resolve each problem you have.
+Choosing a big library can be a bad choice.
+In case any problem, will be very hard to replace it, when very coupled to the app, or fix it.
  - Lower dex count
-   - If you can't decide what library choose with a set of libraries, try to compare the dexcount of them.
-Because it's easy to include libraries to your project, the dexcount of your app can increase very fast, and can be a problem in a long term vision.
+   - If you can't decide what library choose with a set of libraries for a single usage, try to compare the dexcount of them.
+Because it's easy to include libraries to your project, the dexcount of your app can increase very fast, and can be a problem in long term.
 When choosing a library, use this [tool](http://www.methodscount.com) as a comparator before including it in your project
  - Look at some Github metrics:
    - Opened Issues number (Closed issues number is a good tip too)
    - Number of stars